jbaurle/PMStockQuote/README.md

 # IMPORTANT NOTICE

-The old Stock Quote add-in was using the Yahoo Finance service to retrieve the stock quotes. **The service seems to be terminated by Yahoo without any notice on 11/01/2017.** The new version is now using the Google Finance API and is not compatible with the old add-in.
+The old Stock Quote add-in was using the Yahoo Finance service to retrieve the stock quotes.
+The service seems to be terminated by Yahoo without any notice on 11/01/2017.
+The new version is now using the Google Finance API and is not compatible with the old add-in.
 Google Finance uses other ticker symbols.
-In addition there is a new ticker search ticker dialog.
+A new search dialog is now available and more data values can be retrieved.

 ----
 # PMStockQuote